Netherlands Enterprise Agency / CBI

 Training and coaching on sustainable business

-On behalf of CBI, we provide training and coaching on sustainable business to companies in developing countries, such as Egypt, Pakistan and Ethiopia.
+For CBI, we provide training and coaching on sustainable business to companies in developing countries, such as Egypt, Liberia, Sierra Leone, Ethiopia and Pakistan.
 We help them develop ambitious CSR strategies.

 Child labour risk assessments